Race adjustment

 Race adjustment, also known as race-correction, is the calculating of a result which takes into account race.
 It is commonly used in medical algorithms in several specialties, including cardiology, nephrology, urology, obstetrics, endocrinology, oncology and respiratory medicine.
-Examples include the eGFR to assess kidney function, the STONE score for the prediction of kidney stones, the FRAX tool, to evaluate the 10-year probability of bone fracture risk, and lung function tests, to identify the severity of lung disease.
+Examples include the eGFR to assess kidney function, the STONE score for the prediction of kidney stones, the FRAX tool, to evaluate the 10-year probability of bone fracture risk, lung function tests, to identify the severity of lung disease, and adjusting X-ray exposure for diagnostic imaging, giving Black patients higher doses than White people.

 Types and medical uses

 Adjustments for race are commonly used in several medical specialties, including cardiology, nephrology, urology, obstetrics, endocrinology, oncology and respiratory medicine.
 Examples include the eGFR to assess kidney function, the STONE score for the prediction of kidney stones, the FRAX tool, to evaluate the 10-year probability of bone fracture risk, and lung function tests, to identify the severity of lung disease.

 Nephrology

 The estimated glomerular filtration rate (eGFR) is a measure of kidney function.
 Adding a race adjustment to kidney algorithms results in higher eGFR values in people identified as black.
 Reasons for this vary, but it is thought to partially stem from the notion that Black persons are more muscular.
 This idea has come under greater scrutiny, with certain institutions choosing to deviate from the race-adjusted model as a result.

 Kidney transplants also have racial implications, both direct and indirect.
 The Kidney Donor Risk Index (KDRI), the United States' official kidney allocation index, was developed in 2014.
 Race is among the factors used to predict the success of a kidney graft, with Black donors' kidneys often thought to perform worse than kidneys from other donors.
 Being Black results in a demarcation as a less preferable donor by the KDRI.
 This creates a snowball effect, with less kidneys from Black donors in the system.
 In turn, Black people in need of kidney donations are affected.
 Black people already face longer wait times than people of other races in need of kidney transplants.
 Black people are more likely to receive a kidney transplant from a Black donor, according to recent studies.
 This lack of resources can exacerbate the already lengthy wait times.
 In recent years, some professionals have called attention to these disparities, advocating to replace "the vagaries associated with inclusion of a variable termed 'race'."